Rule of law: Modern period (1500 CE – present)

-Meaning and categorization of interpretations
+Legal theory and philosophy

-The Oxford English Dictionary has defined rule of law this way:
+The Oxford English Dictionary has defined rule of law as:

 The authority and influence of law in society, esp. when viewed as a constraint on individual and institutional behaviour; (hence) the principle whereby all members of a society (including those in government) are considered equally subject to publicly disclosed legal codes and processes.

-Rule of law implies that every citizen is subject to the law.
-It stands in contrast to the idea that the ruler is above the law, for example by divine right.

 Despite wide use by politicians, judges and academics, the rule of law has been described as "an exceedingly elusive notion".
-Among modern legal theorists, one finds that at least two principal conceptions of the rule of law can be identified: a formalist or "thin" definition, and a substantive or "thick" definition; one occasionally encounters a third "functional" conception.
-Formalist definitions of the rule of law do not make a judgment about the "justness" of law itself, but define specific procedural attributes that a legal framework must have in order to be in compliance with the rule of law.
-Substantive conceptions of the rule of law go beyond this and include certain substantive rights that are said to be based on, or derived from, the rule of law.
+In modern legal theory, there are at least two principal conceptions of the rule of law: a formalist or "thin" definition, and a substantive or "thick" definition.
+Formalist definitions of the rule of law do not make a judgment about the justness of law itself, but define specific procedural attributes that a legal framework must have in order to be in compliance with the rule of law.
+Substantive conceptions of the rule of law, generally from more recent authors, go beyond this and include certain substantive rights that are said to be based on, or derived from, the rule of law.
+One occasionally encounters a third "functional" conception.

-Most legal theorists believe that the rule of law has purely formal characteristics.
-For instance, such theorists claim that law requires generality (general rules that apply to classes of persons and behaviors as opposed to individuals), publicity (no secret laws), prospective application (little or no retroactive laws), consistency (no contradictory laws), equality (applied equally throughout all society), and certainty (certainty of application for a given situation), but formalists contend that there are no requirements with regard to the content of the law.
-Others, including a few legal theorists, believe that the rule of law necessarily entails protection of individual rights.
-Within legal theory, these two approaches to the rule of law are seen as the two basic alternatives, respectively labelled the formal and substantive approaches.
-Still, there are other views as well.
-Some believe that democracy is part of the rule of law.